bobbingwide/oik/README.md

 ## Installation
 See Frequently Asked Questions

 ## Frequently Asked Questions
 # Installation
 1. Upload the contents of the oik plugin to the `/wp-content/plugins/oik' directory
 1. Activate the oik base plugin through the 'Plugins' menu in WordPress
 1. Go to **oik options** > **options** to fill in your **o**ften **i**ncluded **k**ey information
-1. Use the shortcodes when writing your content
+1. Use the blocks or shortcodes when writing your content

 # Where is the FAQ?
 [oik FAQ](https://www.oik-plugins.com/oik/oik-faq)